moderate to severe rheumatoid arthritis (RA), with the medicine methotrexate

 USE WITH OTHER DRUGS

 Tell your doctor about all the medications you take including ORENCIA (abatacept), KINERET (anakinra), ACTEMRA (tocilizumab), RITUXAN (rituximab), or another TNF blocker, or if you are scheduled to or recently received a vaccine.
 People taking SIMPONI® should not receive live vaccines or treatment with a weakened bacteria (such as BCG for bladder cancer).

 Reactivation of hepatitis B virus has been reported in patients who are carriers of this virus and are taking TNF-blocker medicines, such as SIMPONI®.
 Some of these cases have been fatal.
 Your doctor should do blood tests before and after you start treatment with SIMPONI®.
 Tell your doctor if you know or think you may be a carrier of hepatitis B virus or if you experience signs of hepatitis B infection, such as:

 feel very tired

 clay-colored bowel movements

 Heart failure can occur or get worse in people who use TNF blockers, including SIMPONI®.
+If you develop new or worsening heart failure with SIMPONI®, you may need treatment in a hospital, and it may result in death.
 Your doctor will closely monitor you if you have heart failure.
-Tell your doctor right away if you get new or worsening symptoms of heart failure like shortness of breath or swelling of your lower legs or feet.
+Tell your doctor right away if you get new or worsening symptoms of heart failure like shortness of breath, swelling of your lower legs or feet, or sudden weight gain.